 - 19th February 1961: an announcement was made that Kendall would disappear from viewers’ TV screens to go on attachment to the BBC TV Planning Department.
 He made his final appearance reading the news on 12th March 1961 with a reported “quiet goodbye”.

 He was also a BBC TV in-vision announcer (1960 – 1961) and freelanced as a presenter (1961 – 1969): BBC TV children’s Pit Your Wits (1961 – 1963); Fascinating Facts (October, December 1963 and February – May 1964); and BBC TV’s regional magazine Town and Around (1969).
-He anchored Southern Television’s nightly magazine Day by Day in the mid-1960s and made appearances as a newsreader in Troubleshooters (1965 and 1967), Dr Who (The War Machines and Adam Adamant, 1966) and 2001: A Space Odyssey (1968).
+He anchored Southern Television’s nightly magazine Day by Day in the mid-1960s and made appearances as a newsreader in Troubleshooters (1965 and 1967), Doctor Who (The War Machines, 1966), Adam Adamant (1966) and 2001: A Space Odyssey (1968).
 On 14th July 1969, Kendall rejoined the newsreading team after eight years of TV presenting in other genres.
 He was on newsreading duty when BBC One began transmitting in colour on 17th November 1969 and on 21st September 1970, presented the Nine o’Clock News for the first time.
 In July 1976, newspapers reported that both he and Richard Whitmore had started wearing glasses to read the news.
 On 17th July 1979, he famously lost a tooth whilst reading the BBC Two news and in June 1981 it was announced that his contract would not be renewed as Peter Woon, the new head of BBC TV News, wanted to move away from announcers to journalists reading the news.

 In an interview published in the Daily Mail on 22nd December 1981 – the day before he was due to read his final bulletin – Kendall criticised changes in the presentation of news bulletins.
 He claimed that the BBC had lost touch with ordinary people.
 He also complained about “sloppily written and ungrammatical stories” which were finding their way into news bulletins.
 In the article, Mr Kendall went on to criticise Peter Woon, the then recently appointed editor of BBC TV news: